Anusha-K-R/DESeq2_analysis/smoc2_genotype/DESeq2_smoc2.md

 invisible(lapply(packages, library, character.only=TRUE))
 ```
-### 2. Setting working directory and loading the data
+### 1. Loading data
-Set the directory having the current script as 'working directory' and create an output file.
+#### Set the directory having the current script as 'working directory' and create an output file.
 ```{r}
 if (!require("rstudioapi")) {
   install.packages("rstudioapi")